UCSF-DataSci/ds217-11-final-bobho1999/report.md

 **Limitations:**

 1. **Data Quality:**
-   - Large number of missing values in Wet Bulb Temperature, precipitation-related features (38.68%) required imputation, which may introduce bias
-   - Sensor dropouts create gaps in time series that could affect pattern detection
+   - The Foster Weather Station was missing Wet Bulb Temperature, precipitation measurements, and heading data (account for 38.68% of dataset).
+Although imputed using related stations and forward-fill, the reconstructed values may not accurately reflect real local conditions.
+   - Using station-to-station hourly averages assumes spatial homogeneity across the Chicago lakefront.
+Microclimate differences, especially for precipitation and wind, could introduce bias
+   - Sensor gaps around 2020–2021 due to sensor outages.
+The temporal discontinuities may have distorted long-term trend and seasonal analyses.
-   - Outlier capping may have removed some valid extreme events
+   - Outlier capping using IQR method reduces extreme distortions, but some outliers may represent valid extreme weather events that are worth investigation.
-   - Only 3 weather stations - limited spatial coverage
+   - Negative solar radiation values (13,425 rows) were capped to 0, but these likely reflect sensor errors, and their true values remain unknown.

 2. **Model Limitations:**
    - Linear Regression's moderate performance (R² = 0.2576) indicates that linear relationships are insufficient for this task
-   - XGBoost shows some overfitting (train R² = 0.9128 vs test R² = 0.8130), though this is reasonable
+   - XGBoost shows slight overfitting (train R² = 0.9128 vs test R² = 0.8130), though this is reasonable
    - Model relies heavily on seasonal features (month = 62.58% importance), which limits predictive power for same-season predictions
    - Model trained on historical data may not generalize to future climate conditions
    - RMSE of 4.34°C, while reasonable, may not be sufficient for applications requiring high precision

 3. **Feature Engineering:**
    - Some potentially useful features may not have been created (e.g., lag features, interaction terms)
-   - Rolling window sizes (7h, 24h) were chosen somewhat arbitrarily
+   - Rolling window sizes (7h, 24h) were created somewhat arbitrarily and chosen solely based on correlation strength
-   - Avoided deriving features from target variable Air Temperature to avoid data leakage
+   - Avoided deriving features from target variable `Air Temperature` to avoid data leakage
    - External data (e.g., weather forecasts, lake conditions) not incorporated

 4. **Scope:**